madkarmaa/madkarmaa.github.io/blog-posts/explorer-slowdown.md

-# Windows Explorer Performance Issues
+# Windows Explorer's performance SUCKS

 > Yes, that's right, especially on older hardware.

 ## The PUF

-> Potentially Unwanted Feature
+> "Potentially Unwanted Feature"

 There's a feature in Windows Explorer that, while potentially useful to some users, can significantly slow down your browsing experience and unnecessarily stress your SSD.
 It's called **Automatic Folder Discovery**.